Theories of Knowledge

 Because we live in the same world and have similar brains, we develop (roughly) the same concepts from experience.
 This allows us to mentally construct similar ideas.
 Language (based on shared procedural and conceptual knowledge) allows us to communicate ideas, and it causes our conceptual knowledge to be even more convergent.
 We relate to each other through shared ideas.

 There is no need to posit a magical realm, or God’s mind, to mediate between individuals or between the individual and reality.
 We are connected to reality through our senses and muscles.
-We are connected to each other through culture, biology and the world we live in.
+We are connected to each other through culture, biology and the world that we live in.

 Representationalism is based on important distinctions:

-• Procedural, conceptual, representational and meta knowledge.
+• Procedural, conceptual, representational and formal knowledge.

 • Processes, concepts and ideas.